(TPO Receptor Agonists)

 eltrombopag (GlaxoSmithKline): financial assistance portion of the GSK Web site

-Measure TPO Levels: Since these treatments stimulate TPO production, patients with an elevated TPO level before treatment may not benefit from these agents.
-Quest Diagnostics has a test to measure TPO levels (test no. 16336)
+Measure thrombopoietin (TPO) Levels: Since these treatments stimulate TPO production, patients who produce a lot of TPO on their own may not benefit.
+In one study patients with TPO levels greater than 95pg/mL did not respond well to the TPO agents.11 Quest Diagnostics has a test to measure TPO levels (test no. 16336)

 1. Ghadaki B et al. "Sustained remissions of immune thrombocytopenia associated with the use of thrombopoietin receptor agonists."
 Transfusion.
 2013 Mar 3.